mclauchlinc/PHYS_511_SP21/README.md

 ## The Docker Path

 -   [ ] Get [docker](#docker-install) installed and running :arrow_left: This is my recomendation if you're not familiar with programming or are using windows.
--   [ ] Get [python](#required-python-packages) and packages installed :arrow_left: If you're alreay familiar with python and have it on your computer
--   [ ] Get ROOT built/installed :arrow_left: If you're already familiar with ROOT is and are doing research in nuclear or high energy physics

 ### Docker install